redis/redis-py/README.md

 ### pop(self, name, tail=False)
   Pop and return the first or last element of list _name_

-  * This method has been deprecated, use Redis.lpop or Redis.rpop instead *
+  This method has been deprecated, use _Redis.lpop_ or _Redis.rpop_ instead.

 ### psubscribe(self, patterns)
   Subscribe to all channels matching any pattern in _patterns_